SUSSBIA/fabric-onboarding-experience/05-persona-pathways/data-scientist/README.md

 1. Open the assigned sandbox workspace.
 2. Open the provided notebook or create one if instructed.
-3. Load the prepared HDB Resales table.
+3. Load the prepared HDB Resales modelling table.
 4. Apply the selected modelling approach.
 5. Generate output, such as clusters, price bands, prediction scores, or feature importance.
 6. Save the output as a sandbox result table or file.